UT Health San Antonio (School )

 Online and Virtual Assistance

-We distribute life-saving naloxone and evidence-based training to organizations and individuals across Texas.
+We distribute life-saving Naloxone (also known as Narcan) and evidence-based training to organizations and individuals across Texas.

 Our goal is simple: To empower communities and equip individuals with the tools and training they need to respond swiftly and safely to opioid overdoses.